Illinois House OKs zero-carbon power plan, Senate is next

 “The planet is not waiting for us,” Morgan said.

-Driving the action as much as Pritzker’s pledge to make Illinois a no-carbon state by 2050 is utility giant Exelon’s threat to begin closing nuclear plants owned by subsidiary ComEd in Byron and Morris.
+Driving the action as much as Pritzker’s pledge to make Illinois a no-carbon state by 2050 is Exelon’s threat to begin closing nuclear plants it owns in Byron and Morris.
 That would cost thousands of jobs and a large share of the carbon-free power the state already produces.

-But critics complain that ComEd, which got a nuclear-fleet subsidy in an energy plan several years ago, is getting a monstrous taxpayer gift despite its admission to federal prosecutors that it engaged in a decadelong bribery scheme in Springfield that has implicated former House Speaker Michael Madigan and led to indictments of Madigan’s closest confidante and a former ComEd CEO, among others.
+But critics complain that Exelon, which got a nuclear-fleet subsidy in an energy plan several years ago, is getting a monstrous ratepayer gift despite an ongoing federal investigation invovling its subsidiary, ComEd.
+ComEd acknowledged to federal prosecutors last year that it had engaged in a decadelong bribery scheme in Springfield that has implicated former House Speaker Michael Madigan and led to indictments of Madigan’s closest confidante and a former ComEd CEO, among others.

 Some opponents have questioned the increase of utility rates under the plan, saying it could cost ratepayers as much as $15 or more monthly.
 Evans said Thursday the increase would not top $4.50 a month.

-Note: This story has been corrected to show that the subsidy in the legislation will go to Exelon, which owns the nuclear plants, not to ComEd.